e-perlman/brewfinder/README.md

 ## Description

 Brewfinder is a JS application that uses DOM manipulation for user interaction.
 This application allows the user to search for breweries by any combination of the following search parameters: state, city, keyword and brewery type.
 I live in Portland, OR which has been know as one of the best beer cities in the country.
-A great way for me to explore the city has been to visit local breweries, and this application makes it easy for everyone to do so! [https://medium.com/@emmajperlman"] (You can learn more details and features about the project here!)
+A great way for me to explore the city has been to visit local breweries, and this application makes it easy for everyone to do so! [https://medium.com/@emmajperlman/the-basics-of-cross-referencing-with-a-search-engine-9f5e4fa0d5c5] This blog post goes into further detail about the cross referencing conditionals of the brewery search engine!

 ## Installation